Switch Stacking Explained: Basis, Configuration & FAQs

 You can only take stackable switches of the same model from one vendor to stack them.
 But in terms of cascading, switches from different vendors can be cascaded, while a cluster must consist of switches from the same vendor.

-Stacking always has a limitation on the number of switches in a stack group.
-The exact quantities vary from series to vendors.
-There is no limitation on the number of switches that are cascaded together theoretically, but cascading too many switches may cause a broadcast storm, which will affect the entire network performance.
+Switch stacking always has a limitation on the number of switches in a stack group.
+There is no limitation on the number of switches that are cascaded together theoretically, but cascading too many switches may impact network performance.

-The distance of the switches stacked together through physical stacking is limited by the length of the special stacking cable, but virtual switch stacking and switch cascading offer greater flexibility.
+The distance of stackable switches is limited by the length of the special stacking cable, but virtual switch stacking and switch cascading offer greater flexibility.
 Switch clustering can be either in the same location or at different layers.

-Management of the three switch connectivity technologies is different.
-Switch stacking is more easily managed because all the stackable switches in a group can be configured on the switch master, while cascaded switches are individually configured, with separate and individual configuration files for cluster members.
+Switch stacking is more easily managed, while cascaded switches are individually configured, with separate and individual configuration files for cluster members.

 4. Switch Stacking vs Uplink vs Trunking